 Current London Weighting

-New research – from the Centre for Research in Social Policy at Loughborough University, funded by independent charity Trust for London – shows that London Weighting needs to be almost £7,700 per year in Inner London and just over £6,200 in Outer London to cover the additional minimum cost of living here.
+Research published in 2016 from the Centre for Research in Social Policy funded by independent charity Trust for London shows that London Weighting needs to be almost £7,700 per year in Inner London and just over £6,200 in Outer London to cover the additional minimum cost of living here.

 Currently, London Weighting averages under £4,000 and varies significantly across employees and different industries, with more paid in Inner London than Outer London; and more in finance, manufacturing and public sectors than retail or the not-for-profit sectors.